tigera-cs/wireguard/README.md

 - Using your own custom keys to encrypt traffic

 **Required**

+- Calico must be installed in the cluster.
+Should you need help installing Calico Open Source, please follow the relevant documentation to install Calico in your test environment, from [here](https://docs.tigera.io/calico/latest/getting-started/kubernetes/).

 - On all nodes in the cluster that you want to participate in Calico encryption, verify that the operating system(s) on the nodes are installed with [WireGuard](https://www.wireguard.com/install/).